kruschid/refine-pocketbase-starter/README.md

 ## Database Migrations

 Database migrations are a way to manage versions of your database schema.
 They allow you to update your database schema in production while preserving existing data.
 Migrations are generated automatically whenever the database schema is modified using the PocketBase dashboard.
 However, you also have the option to create migrations manually.
-Since migrations are part of the deployment process, they must be included in your git commits to ensure they are part of the final Docker image.
+Since migrations are part of the distribution process, they must be included in your git commits to ensure they are part of the final Docker image.

 > [!TIP]
 > Remember to regularly commit and test migration changes to prevent issues during deployment.

-## Deployment
+## Distribution

-The default deployment method is via GitHub Container Registry.
+The default distribution method is via GitHub Container Registry.
 Other container registries (Dockerhub, gcr.io, etc.) can also be used, but they require minor adjustments to the GitHub Action workflow file.

 A GitHub workflow will build a single Docker image that can be deployed with a single command (`docker compose up -d`) on your server or using tools like Portainer and Docker, etc.